-I'm an astronomy professor at the University of California, Berkeley where I teach high-energy astrophysics, Python bootcamps, and a graduate-level class on Python for data-driven science.
-I have published more than 250 refereed articles largely on time-domain transients events and telescope/insight automation.
-Expressed in my research is output of a collaborative effort between talented astronomers, statisticians, and computer scientists (ranging from students to peers) at the nexus of physics, scalable computation, and machine learning.
-My book on gamma-ray bursts was published in 2011 as part of the "Frontiers in Physics" series by Princeton University Press.
-I have been awarded the Pierce Prize from the American Astronomical Society, and I am a former Sloan Fellow, Junior Fellow at the Harvard Society, and Hertz Foundation Fellow.
-I hold a PhD from Caltech and degrees from Harvard and Cambridge University.
-Recently, I've been working as co-PI of the Moore-Sloan Data Science Initiative at UC Berkeley and elected member of the management oversight body of the Large Synoptic Survey Telescope (LSST).
-If you're interested in the work I'm doing at wise.io, head over there to learn more.
+Josh Bloom an astronomy professor at the University of California, Berkeley, where he teaches high-energy astrophysics, Python bootcamps, and a graduate-level class on Python for data-driven science.
+He has published more than 250 refereed articles, largely on time-domain transients events and telescope/insight automation.
+Expressed in his research is output of a collaborative effort between talented astronomers, statisticians, and computer scientists (ranging from students to peers) at the nexus of physics, scalable computation, and machine learning.
+His book on gamma-ray bursts was published in 2011, as part of the "Frontiers in Physics" series by Princeton University Press.
+He has been awarded the Pierce Prize from the American Astronomical Society, and he is a former Sloan Fellow, Junior Fellow at the Harvard Society, and Hertz Foundation Fellow.
+He holds a PhD from Caltech and degrees from Harvard and Cambridge University.
+Recently, he has working as co-PI of the Moore-Sloan Data Science Initiative at UC Berkeley and an elected member of the management oversight body of the Large Synoptic Survey Telescope (LSST).

 Real name:Joshua Bloom